tifarekaseke/alu-shell/init_files_variables_and_expansions/README.md

 # 2-path

-This script adds /action to the PATH environment variable, making it the last directory searched for executable programs
+This script adds /action to the PATH environment variable, making it the last directory searched for executable programs.

+# 3-paths

+This script counts the number of directories in the PATH environment variable.